 Our first step is to help companies assess if Reg A+ (and in select cases, Reg D and Reg S) is a good fit for their business and funding needs.
 Besides conventional offerings, we also host and consult for STOs on our platform that use Reg A+, Reg D or Reg S, to be securities rules compliant offerings.

 We assist companies through the whole capital raising process to achieve a successful offering.
 Our website technology integrates the necessary services so companies can make their offering work efficiently on Manhattan Street Capital.
 Every investor goes through an AML check, and Accreditation Verification process if required.

 We provide some services directly, others we provide by introducing client companies to specialized service providers: Specialized Marketing agencies, Legal, Broker/Dealer, Investment Banks, Underwriters, Market Makers, escrow, transfer agent, markets (NASDAQ, NYSE, OTC Markets) and auditors.

 Among services that we provide through Manhattan Street Capital are; Consulting, Project Management and Coordination and of course Listing Company Offerings.
 We have developed unique proprietary AI technology that improves the process and the results of our online listing services.
 We are selective and we add value to the offerings that we assist with.

-Rod Turner is the founder and CEO of Manhattan Street Capital, the #1 Growth Capital marketplace for mature startups and mid-sized companies to raise capital using Regulation A+.
+Rod Turner is the founder and CEO of Manhattan Street Capital, the #1 Growth Capital service for mature startups and mid-sized companies to raise capital using Regulation A+.
 Turner has played a key role in building successful companies including Symantec/Norton (SYMC), Ashton-Tate, MicroPort, Knowledge Adventure and more.
 He is an experienced investor who has built a Venture Capital business (Irvine Ventures) and has made angel and mezzanine investments in companies such as Bloom, Amyris (AMRS), Ask Jeeves and eASIC.